filecoin-project/specs/content/systems/filecoin_markets/storage_market/_index.md

 Data submitted to the Filecoin network go through several transformations before they come to the format at which the `StorageProvider` stores it.
 Here we provide a summary of these transformations.

-1. When a piece of data, or file is submitted to Filecoin (in some raw system format) it is transformed into a _UnixFS DAG style data representation_.
+1. When a piece of data, or file is submitted to Filecoin (in some raw system format) it is transformed into a _UnixFS DAG style data representation_ (in case it is not in this format already, e.g., from IPFS-based applications).
 The hash that represents the root of the IPLD DAG of the UnixFS file is the _Payload CID_, which is used in the Retrieval Market.
 2. In order to make a _Filecoin Piece_ the UnixFS IPLD DAG is serialised into a .car file, which is also raw bytes.
 3. The resulting .car file is _padded_ with some extra data.
 4. The next step is to calculate the Merkle root out of the hashes of individual Pieces.
 The resulting root of the Merkle tree is the **Piece CID**.
 This is also referred to as **CommP**.
 Note that at this stage the data is still unsealed.